 Rainbow Trout Tackle

 Invest in a good pair of drab clothes.
 Your aim is to keep out of the trout’s sight.
 Drab clothing will also help you blend with the surroundings, a sort of camouflage for the predator you are.
+If you are going out on a rainy day, then do not forget to carry a fisherman’s rain suit to help you stay dry.

 How to Handle Rainbow Trout